neonevm/neon-evm.docs/docs/developing/getting_started.md

 #### Option B: Connect Manually with MetaMask
 Alternatively, you can connect to the Neon EVM Devnet [manually via MetaMask](wallet/metamask_setup.md#setting-up-an-rpc-network).

-### Step 3: Migrating the NeonSwap dApp to the Neon EVM

-Now that you have your Neon development environment set up, it is time to port a sample dApp, [NeonSwap](about/terminology.md#neonswap), over to Neon.
-Doing so requires no software code changes and once done the smart contracts will be running on [Solana](https://docs.solana.com/introduction).
-NeonSwap is a Uniswap v2 fork and an ideal set of contracts to demo how easy migrations can be done.

-For more details, please refer to [🔘 Migrating NeonSwap to the Neon EVM](developing/deploy_facilities/migrating_dapps.md).

 ## Deploying dApps

 Deploying dApps on Neon is easy and you can do so with [Remix](https://remix-project.org/), [Truffle](https://trufflesuite.com/), and [Hardhat](https://hardhat.org/).